Barophobia/infraphobia/readme.md

 # Infraphobia

-This repository holds all the IaC files I use for my infrastructure, no secrets in here so don't try
+This repository holds all the IaC files I use for my infrastructure, no secrets in here so don't try.

+Terraform currently doesn't work it builds devices but apt says it is insecure, this will be worked on.

 ## Description